-Also, at this time, we will get hit with the strongest of weather.
-Unlike California where rain comes in off the Pacific and gets people wet, the storms here barrel through like a stampede of longhorns, to send all the non-Texans into a panic.
+Also, at this time, we will get hit with the strongest weather.
+Unlike California, where rain comes in off the Pacific and gets people wet, the storms here barrel through like a stampede of longhorns to send all the non-Texans into a panic.
 The first time I heard the term “Tornado” on the news station, I threw my kids into a bathtub with football helmets, surrounded by pillows, all the while the Texans sat outside BBQing and drinking beer.
 As a Californian, it will unnerve you when you first hear the phrase, “Tornado Warning in your area” or that blaring tornado alarm that seems to come out of nowhere.
-I suspect the Texans would feel the same way if a 4.2, centered in Joshua Tree, were to shake them out of their sleep at five in the morning.
+I suspect the Texans would feel the same way if a 4.5 tumbler, centered in Joshua Tree, were to shake them out of their sleep at five in the morning.

 Summer (AKA Hell’s front porch) – From May to Late October do not expect it to get below 95 with humidity making it feel like 150.
 You will know you’re A/C guy very well.

 Fall – This is my favorite day of the year.

 “Y’all” – Don’t fight it, you will succumb to it eventually.
 I will quote a friend of mine who transplanted here from New Jersey, “It rolls off the tongue like butter”.
 Drop the “You guys” and embrace the “Y’all”.
 You don’t have to be “Fixin” or “Hollerin” but definitely indulge in the decadence of this word dessert.

 In conclusion, the most important advice I can give you is to become a Texan and don’t stay a Californian.
 Some of the most die hard Texans weren’t born here.
 Be proud of your roots but also be proud you are now part of the LoneStar State and that is pretty cool.
 Do this and you will enjoy all this state and the people have to offer.
 Welcome to Texas, Y’all!